akononovicius/physRisk-content-repository/articles/2017/kodel-individualiu-agentu-savybes-gali-buti-nesvarbios.md

 campaigns) and herding behavior parameter \\\(  h \\\) (how much agents are influenced by their peers).
 Here we will assume that each agent has his own intrinsic \\\(  \sigma\_i \\\) and \\\(  h\_i \\\) values.
-In the app bellow these values are sampled from uniform distribution (the lower and upper bound of the value distribution are model parameters).
+In the app below these values are sampled from uniform distribution (the lower and upper bound of the value distribution are model parameters).

 In this case agent identified by index \\\(  i \\\) will adopt the